Baselining Network-Wide Traffic by Time-Frequency Constrained Stable Principal Component Pursuit: Methodology

 \subsection{A Refined Traffic Matrix Decomposition Model}

-Suppose $X\in\mathbb{R}^{T\times P}$ is a traffic matrix, and each column $X_{j}\in\mathbb{R}^{T}$ ($1\leq j\leq P$) is a traffic flow in $T$ time intervals.
-A traffic flow is the traffic of a Original-Destination (OD) pair \cite{Lakhina_2004}, or the traffic traversing a unidirectional backbone link \cite{Bandara_2011}.
+Suppose $X\in\mathbb{R}^{T\times P}$ is a traffic matrix, and each column $X_{j}\in\mathbb{R}^{T}$ ($1\leq j\leq P$) is an OD flow in $T$ time intervals.
 In \cite{Wang_2012}, we proposed the simple Traffic Matrix Decomposition Model (TMDM), assuming $X$ is the sum of a low-rank matrix, a sparse matrix, and a noise matrix.
 This model is equivalent to the data model of the generalized RPCA problem \cite{Zhou_2010}, and the low-rank deterministic traffic matrix corresponds to the baseline traffic\footnote{In the following discussion, the words "deterministic traffic" and "baseline traffic" are used interchangeably.}.
-However, TMDM gives no temporal characteristics of the baseline traffic.
-Since each baseline traffic flow records the long-term and steady traffic trends, it should display a smooth curve.
-Plenty of mathematical tools, such as wavelets and splines, can formulate smoothness.
-As the most salient baseline traffic patterns are slow oscillation behaviors, this letter formulates the baseline traffic time-series as the sum of harmonics with low frequencies, and establishes a Refined Traffic Matrix Decomposition Model (R-TMDM):
+However, TMDM didn't consider the temporal characteristics of the baseline traffic.
+Since the baseline traffic time-series of each OD flow represents the long-term and steady user behaviors, it tends to display a smooth curve.
+A number of mathematical tools, such as the wavelets and the splines \cite{Barford_2002}, can formulate smoothness.
+As the most salient baseline traffic patterns are slow oscillation behaviors, in this paper, we formulate the baseline traffic time-series as the sum of harmonics with low frequencies, and thus establish a Refined Traffic Matrix Decomposition Model (R-TMDM):

-\textbf{Definition 1} (R-TMDM) \emph{The traffic matrix $X\in\mathbb{R}^{T\times P}$ is the superposition of the deterministic (baseline) traffic matrix $A$, the anomaly traffic matrix $E$, and the noise traffic matrix $N$. $A$ is a low-rank matrix, and for each column time-series in $A$, the Fourier spectra whose frequencies exceed a critical value $f_{c}$ are zeros; $E$ is a sparse matrix, but the non-zeros entries may have large magnitudes; $N$ is a random noise matrix, and each column time-series is a zero-mean stationary random process.}
+\textbf{Definition 1} (R-TMDM) \emph{The traffic matrix $X\in\mathbb{R}^{T\times P}$ is the superposition of the deterministic (baseline) traffic matrix $A$, the anomaly traffic matrix $E$, and the noise traffic matrix $N$. $A$ is a low-rank matrix, and for each column time-series in $A$, the Fourier spectra whose frequencies exceed a critical value $f_{c}$ are zeros; $E$ is a sparse matrix with most entries being zeros, but the non-zeros entries may have large magnitudes; $N$ is a random noise matrix, and each column time-series is a zero-mean stationary random process with a relatively small variance.}